stas-sultanov/ms-azure-modules-gp/readme.md

 Authored by Stas Sultanov [ [linkedIn](https://www.linkedin.com/in/stas-sultanov) | [gitHub](https://github.com/stas-sultanov) | [mail](mailto:stas.sultanov@outlook.com) ]

-# Info
+# About

-This repo contains Azure Bicep modules.
+Collection of Microsoft Azure Bicep modules.

 The modules are designed to be used for:
 - Azure Bicep templates.
 - general purpose IT solutions.
 - IT solutions, which do not require network isolation.

-With help of this modules it is possible to create templates to provision full functional environments within Azure for DEVelopment and OPerationS purposes.
+The modules are designed to create templates to provision full functional environments within Azure for DEVelopment and OPerationS purposes.

 # Resources Aliases